Walking in East Clare -

 The East Clare Way is a 172km circular route that crosses the Slieve Bernagh Mountains before descending to the Clare lakeland areas around Tulla and Feakle.
 Circling Lough Graney, the route then climbs again over the rugged boglands of the Slieve Aughty Mountain back towards Lough Derg.
 The Way returns through the hills towards Scarriff and on to complete its circuit back at Killaloe.
 For the more casual walker, there are many well-signposted local loop walks of varying length centred on each of the towns and villages along the route.

-Irish Trails also provide details on some of the other fantastic walking routes and loops in County Clare.
+Sports Ireland Trails also provide details on some of the other fantastic walking routes and loops in County Clare.

 Playgrounds and Beaches -

 Have some fun at one of our many outdoor Playgrounds, which can be found in most towns and villages in East Clare including: Feakle, Killaloe, Kilkishen, Mountshannon, Quin, Scariff and Tulla.

 There are also Blue Flag Beaches at Ballycuggaran, Killaloe and Mountshannon.

 If it's a day fishing you want, well this 'Anglers Paradise' is where you should be.
 There are 40 lakes and rivers to choose from in East Clare.
 Coarse fishing is the most popular form of angling with good catches of Bream, Roach, Rudd, Tench, Pike, Perch and Hybirds.

 Click here for more information on Fishing in East Clare